RomiSolMolina/workflowCompressionML/README.md

 - The workflow comprises three main folders: compressionAndTraining, assessmentFramework, and hls4mlIntegration.
 - The folder integrationPYNQ is for those willing to integrate the ML IP core into the PYNQ framework.

+## What are the main files?

+- To facilitate the use of the repository, there are severals files that the user should take into consideration:

 ## Custom datasets

 - Available under request